jbcodeforce/aws-studies/docs/monitoring/monitoring.md

 ![](./images/cloudwatch-1.png)

 * To monitor our EC2 instance memory usage, we need to use a Unified CloudWatch Agent to push memory usage as a custom metric to CW.
+* Alarm is associated with one metric.
+So, we need one alarm per metric.
+You can also combine outcome of two alarms using the CloudWatch Composite Alarm.

 ### CloudWatch Logs